locuslab/acr-memorization/README.md

 ## Contributing

-We encourage anyone using the code to reachout to us directly and open issues and pull requests with questions and improvements!
+We encourage anyone using the code to reach out to us directly and open issues and pull requests with questions and improvements!

 ## Citing Our Work